Fotor: History

 Fotor was founded in Chengdu, China, by Tony Duan in 2012.
 He received his PhD from the University of Nottingham.
 His fields of research includes computer vision and digital image processing.

-Driven by a deep understanding of digital image processing, Fotor's founder set out to create a truly accessible online tool for everyone who needs to edit photos with great ease.
-He launched the first Fotor website as a standalone platform, ensuring that anyone, regardless of their experience or skill level, could achieve great results.
-This foundation of user-friendliness has remained central as the platform's capabilities have expanded over time.

 Founded in 2012, Fotor Photo Editor can be used online or downloaded as a mobile and computer application compatible with Windows, macOS, Android, and iOS.
 It is used to adjust and alter images, both photographic and non-photographic.
 As of 2014, the apps were supported in fourteen languages.